wnycdigital@gmail.com

 For verified host and producer emails, sign up to view.

-Janae Pierre - Janae Pierre is the host of NYC Now, helping New Yorkers understand the city through original reporting and analysis from WNYC and Gothamist.
-She leads episodes by guiding conversations with WNYC/G...
+Janae Pierre - The show is hosted by Janae Pierre and focuses on helping New Yorkers understand the city through original reporting and sharp analysis from WNYC and Gothamist.

 Try us risk free with a FREE 3 days trial.